resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 be able to communicate with and control that machine.
 Like the clay seals of yesteryear, you want to keep your private key in a secure location.

-Now I'm going to generate the keypair that I'm going to use to access the instance to manage it.
+Now I've got lot's of keypairs to choose from: If I didn't I'd either have to generate one, or import one.

 **Q:** You fire up your machine.
 Days later, you realise that you’ve lost your private key.
 Will you ever be able to access and control your machine from that point onward?